 - Roast the butternut squash, then place it in the refrigerator or freezer so that it cools down.
 Make sure it's cool before using it in the smoothie*.

-- Add squash, dates, cinnamon, milk, and coconut to a blender and pulse for 1 minute until it's smooth.
+- Add squash, dates, syrup, cinnamon, milk, and coconut to a blender and pulse for 1 minute until it's smooth.
 Enjoy!

 UPDATE NOTE: This post was originally published in November 2019.
 It was updated with new text in September 2020.